wp-plugins/edwiser-bridge/readme.txt

 Take a look at the link below to see the full list of questions which will help you around the Edwiser Bridge plugin.
 <a href = "https://edwiser.org/bridge/faqs/">Frequently Asked Questions for Edwiser Bridge</a>

+## Upgrade Notice ##

+### 1.0.1 ###
+We have fixed some bugs that could cause errors during user creation & enrollment process.

  ==  Changelog  ==

+ =  1.0.1  =
+* Fixed a bug that could cause problems on password reset & user enrollment process

  =  1.0  =
 * Plugin Launched